20pyh1/20pyh1.github.io/_posts/2019-12-01-Design-Manifesto.md

 #### The users are always right
 Drill that into your brain.
 This is the most important part, in my opinion, of making a good design.

 If your usability testers say that they couldn’t figure out how to complete a task, that means your design wasn’t able to [match their conceptual model](https://glow.williams.edu/files/153992345) of the task and it needs to be adjusted.
 If your [heuristic evaluators](https://glow.williams.edu/courses/2539542/files/folder/readings?preview=153992352) tell you that you broke a heuristic, you broke a heuristic.
-If your testers say that the name of a button doesn’t make sense, it doesn’t make sense.
+If your testers say that the name of a button doesn’t make sense and is ugly, it doesn’t make sense and it's ugly.
 The users are always right.

 Reading The Design of Everyday Things by Don Norman really shone a light on how bad design can lead to users feeling frustrated or stupid, when in actuality, the product not functioning as expected is not their fault, but the designer's.
 As the designer, it would be great if everyone could read your mind or instantly know how to work your product at first sight, but real people don’t work like that, and real people are who we are designing for.